cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 - the temperature is 200$^{\circ}$C;
 - injection is into the fracture network only, through one point, at a rate of $10\,$kg.s$^{-1}$ and temperature of 100$^{\circ}$C;
 - production is from the fracture network only, through one point, at a rate of approximately $10\,$kg.s$^{-1}$ (it cannot be exactly $10\,$kg.s$^{-1}$ initially because this causes large porepressure reductions due to thermal contraction of water and because the aperture increases in response to the injection);
-- the fracture aperture dilates elastically in response to enhanced porpressure;
+- the fracture aperture dilates elastically in response to enhanced porepressure;
 - only heat energy is transferred between the fracture and the matrix: the matrix heats the cool water injected into the fracture network.